Quacken8/AirbankPayBot/README.md

 # Airbank payments API

-This is a simple Node.js application that demonstrates how to use the Airbank payments API.
+This is a simple Node.js application that uses Airbank payments API to send a payment.
 It sends a payment order from one account to another and notifies you via email if anything goes wrong.

 ## Prerequisites